wp-plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.1.7 =
+* Fixed issue where a stopping error may have been encountered when 3rd party plugins do not properly use include_once family functions
+* Fixed issue where address autocomplete wasn't properly disabled
+* Fixed issue where clicking "Back to calendar" was redirecting to default calendar when a site had more than one calendar embedded via shortcode
+* Fixed issue where on some browsers and operating systems extra characters were being rendered on screen
+* Fixed issue where some 3rd party plugins were injecting non-readable data into the event excerpt view
+* Fixed issue where all-day view was not rendering correctly at all times
+* Improved print-view to use compact agenda view

 = Version 2.1.6 =
 * If an event's timezone is different from the site's it will now be